IN THIS ARTICLE

 If you have received fosphenytoin during pregnancy, be sure to tell the doctor who delivers your baby about your fosphenytoin use.
 Both you and the baby may need to receive medications to prevent excessive bleeding during delivery and just after birth.

 It is not known whether fosphenytoin passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using fosphenytoin.

 How is fosphenytoin given (Cerebyx)?